suns1232023/History-Literature-Psychology-First-Person-Narratives/README.md

 Not to rewrite history.

+Not to manufacture evidence.

 Not to excuse historical actions.

+Not to turn complex people into heroes or villains.

 But to ask one additional question:

 > **If we could sit quietly beside them on the last night of their lives, what might they finally be willing to tell us?**

+And then, after listening:

+> **What can their decisions teach us about ourselves?**

 ---

-## Status
+# 19. Status

 **Project status:** Active

-**Format:** First-person historical and literary reconstruction
+**Format:** First-person historical, literary, and mythological reconstruction

 **Primary languages:** Chinese / English

-**Research perspectives:** History · Literature · Psychology · Cognitive Science · Human Behavior
+**Perspectives:** History · Literature · Psychology · Cognitive Science · Decision Theory · Human Behavior

 **Repository:** `voices-from-history`

 ---

-## Author
+# 20. Author

 **Scott Sun**

 Independent researcher and writer working across science, information, psychology, history, literature, and interdisciplinary research.

-This repository is part of a broader effort to explore how different intellectual frameworks can illuminate the same underlying questions about **human behavior, information, decision-making, and meaning**.
+*Voices from History* is part of a broader effort to explore how different intellectual frameworks can illuminate the same underlying questions about:

+**information, perception, decision-making, human behavior, institutions, and meaning.**

+---

+## Final Note

+This project began with a simple curiosity:

+> **What if history were allowed to speak in the first person?**

+It has gradually become a larger experiment in perspective.

+The experiment is not to discover voices that were never recorded.

+It is to use carefully constrained imagination to ask better questions about voices that history left behind.

+Because sometimes the most useful question about the past is not:

+> **"What happened?"**

+but:

+> **"What did the world look like to the person who made it happen?"**

+And after we understand that perspective, we can ask the question that matters most:

+> **"Would we have made the same decision?"**